cheblin/PrimitiveCollections/README.md

 **R**- read-only and **RW** - read-write. **RW** extends **R** so you can always easily get and pass read-only(**R**) collection interface from **RW**

-The project used a special iterator's "protocol" that does not generate any garbage in heap.
+The project used a special iterator "protocol" that does not generate any garbage in heap.
-For communication between caller and responder and for holding iterator state, the tag is used.
+The process of the communication between the caller and the responder can be imagined as passing a baton in the relay where the tag serves as the baton.
 The tag is allocated in the stack and has `int` or `long` primitive types.

 For example, iterate over and print the content of the `IntIntNullMap`
 Map where: